We invite you to join us

 A light-hearted look at life on a Railway in the West of England.
 As you travel the line, you will be transported back to wartime Britain by Re-Enactors and Entertainers in period costume.
 At stations there will be vintage vehicle displays, trade stands, music and dancing with a 1940's theme.
 Meet the LDV (Home Guard) and glimpse life on the Home Front during 1940.
 King George VI, Churchill and Monty will be with us throughout the weekend.

-Due to popular demand we have put together a Special Wartime Timetable that includes early steam services from Cheltenham Race Course and Broadway Stations.
+Because of the popularity of this event we have put together a Special Wartime Timetable that includes early steam services from Cheltenham Race Course and Broadway Stations.
 These will both depart at 09.40hrs.
 Visitors are encouraged to make use of these services as later trains may be very busy with standing room only at times.
+In the evening we have added a later last train from Toddington to Cheltenham Race Course, leaving at 17.00hrs, to allow visitors to make the most of the day's entertainment.

-In addition to the trains, a classic bus service will depart from Cheltenham Race Course at 10.15hrs and 10.45 hrs on both days to take visitors directly to the Toddington entertainment area.
+In addition to the trains, a classic bus service will depart from Cheltenham Race Course on both days to take visitors directly to the Toddington Station.

-Trains will not be stoping at Hayles Abbey Halt during the weekend.
+Trains will not be stopping at Hayles Abbey Halt during the weekend.

 Tickets for the event include all-day-long "rover travel" along the full length of the GWSR, short trips on the narrow gauge railway at Toddington and all entertainment except the Saturday evening dance.
-On-line sales will close 7 days before the event; sales of daily tickets will be available on the day from the stations.
+On-line sales will close 7 days before the event; sales of daily tickets will be available on the day from all stations (except Gotherington).

 Type of Ticket